 Acoustic neuroma treatment

-If you have a very small acoustic neuroma, your doctors might decide that the best way to treat you is just to observe and monitor it closely.
+If the acoustic neuroma is very small, doctors might decide that the best way to treat is just to observe and monitor it closely.

 Acoustic neuromas are very slow-growing and may not cause any symptoms for a long time.
 Remember, acoustic neuromas are not cancerous (malignant) and do not spread, so it is quite safe to watch things for a while.
 Also, treatments can have complications and side-effects.
 Therefore, the risks and benefits of treatment have to be balanced.
-If observation is recommended, your condition will be monitored with regular scans.
+If observation is recommended, the situation will be monitored with regular scans.

-The main treatments for acoustic neuroma are surgery or stereotactic radiosurgery.
-The treatment you are offered will depend on:
+The main treatment options for acoustic neuroma are surgical removal or stereotactic radiosurgery.
+The treatment offered will depend on:

-- Your suitability for surgery or radiotherapy.
-Factors such as age and general health govern how fit you are for different treatments.
+- Suitability for surgery or radiotherapy.
+Factors such as age and general health determine fitness for different treatments.

 - The growth (tumour).
-The size and position of your acoustic neuroma will influence the type of treatment offered.
+The size and position of the acoustic neuroma will influence the type of treatment offered.

-The results of the tests and scans you have can also help to determine which type of treatment is best for you and your tumour.
+The results of the tests and scans can also help to determine which type of treatment is best for each individual.

 Either a brain surgeon (neurosurgeon) or an ENT surgeon can operate to remove an acoustic neuroma, depending on its size and location on the vestibulocochlear nerve in the brain.
 The surgery is carried out under a general anaesthetic.

 Most people with acoustic neuroma are treated with surgery.
 Although the aim is to remove the tumour completely, sometimes a small part of the tumour is left behind.
 This is usually because it is technically too difficult to remove the whole tumour and/or there is a risk of causing more damage to the nerve or other nearby structures.

 If some of the acoustic neuroma is left remaining, it can often be treated with radiotherapy.
-After surgery for an acoustic neuroma, you will probably have to remain in hospital for a few days for monitoring.
-You should be fully recovered within 6-12 weeks, and, if your tumour was completely removed, you should not need any more treatment.
+Following surgery for an acoustic neuroma, admission to hospital for a few days for monitoring is usually advised.
+Full recovery typically takes 6-12 weeks, and if the tumour was completely removed, no further treatment is needed usually.